godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 The archivist keeps track of the hunting party's movements through a hunting locale or across a journey.
 Unlike a Company Researcher, an archivist keeps much more rudimentary records, commonly for the purpose of adapting to an ever-changing environment.
 ###### Archive the Area
 *Exploration*
 You record the locale, making a map of the area.
 You travel at half your regular pace.
-When you enter into a new area in a hunting locale, the Fable-Maker will give you a specific overview of the ore, flora and fauna,
+When you enter into a new area in a hunting locale, the Fable-Maker will give you a specific overview of the ore, flora and fauna in that area.
+Then, make an *average Observation* test.
+***Success:*** You make detailed notes of the area, which are good enough to contribute towards making a map.
+See the Chart A Map downtime activity for more details.
+***Failure:*** Your notes for the area are poor, and cannot be useful when making a map.

-######
+###### Behemoth Observation Techniques
 *Exploration, Plan*
+You instruct your hunting party on what information to pay attention to.
+At the end of the next encounter in this area, make a *hard Memory* test.
+You gain a +2 circumstance bonus for each member f
 ######
 *Exploration, Plan*
 ##### Leader